Ashenden – Book Review

 - During World War One, Germany attempted to support Indian nationalists in the hope of distracting Britain and preventing Indian troops fighting in Europe.
 The Indian nationalists in Germany were known as the Berlin Committee.

 - “Chandra Lal” is loosely based on one of these nationalists, Virendranath Chattopadhyaya, known as Chatto.
-The British tried to assassinate Chatto while he was in Geneva to meet other Indian nationalists, but the story in Ashenden is fanciful.
-In reality, the assassination attempt did not include betrayal by a lover.
+The British tried to assassinate Chatto while he was in Geneva to meet other Indian nationalists, but in reality, the assassination attempt did not include betrayal by a lover.

-- In Ashenden, ‘R’ is described as the Head of the Secret Service.
+- ‘R’ is described as the Head of the Secret Service.
 This is obviously a reference to the real head of the Secret Service, Mansfield Cumming, who signed himself ‘C’.

 Ashenden: Alternative Cover